Oil Rig Fire Attorneys

 - Possesses the skills, resources, and expertise to win your case

-Reach out to our Houston personal injury attorneys today so that we can review your oil rig accident claim.
+Reach out to our injury attorneys at (888) 493-1629 so that we can review your oil rig explosion claim.

 Blowout Preventers Fail Don’t Always Stop Fires

-Today, oil rigs have a Blowout Preventer or BOP to seal in the high pressure gases that try to force their way to the surface of the hole being drilled.
+Today, oil rigs have a Blowout Preventers (BOP) to seal in the high-pressure gases that try to force their way to the surface of the hole being drilled.
 The blowout preventer acts as a lid on a pressure cooker and is attached to the surface casing that is cemented into the ground before the drilling even starts.
-Blowout preventers can be installed on land-based or offshore rigs, and may be located as deep as 7,000 feet or more.
+Blowout preventers can be installed on land-based or offshore rigs and may be located as deep as 7,000 feet or more.
 These devices are designed to stop pockets of gas from rising, but there are some instances when a blowout preventer is not closed fast enough.

 In general, the following parties may be held accountable for fires: